Blog

 One of the first ports of call for preventing pathogenic invasion or some other threat is signaling the adaptive immune system.
 Here are some of the main ways that the innate immune system does this:

-• Inflammation.
-Inflammation is actually a rather broad term that refers to groups of molecules which act as cell signals within the immune system to perpetuate the inflammatory response[5].
-When the innate immune system encounters a threat, the cell will generate the appropriate inflammatory molecules which alert to the type of danger and what action is required.
-Oxidative stress, free radicals, and the remains of dead or damaged cells also act as immune cell signals that help to coordinate an appropriate response.
+• Oxidative stress, free radicals, and the remains of dead or damaged cells also act as immune cell signals that help to coordinate an appropriate response.
 Too much inflammation without immune moderation can lead to extreme responses and excessive damage.
 Chronic excessive inflammation tends to refer to an under or overactive immune profile and is often an indication of chronic disease[6].

-• Oxidative Stress and Free Radicals.
-If the cell is under serious attack, it will begin to generate lots of oxidative stress via the mitochondria[7], which in turn creates free radical levels and ups the toxicity of the cell.[8]
-Free radicals are rogue ionic particles that require more electrons to complete their outer valence shell in order to neutralize their charge.
-When let loose, they wreak havoc, ripping out electrons from any viable source.
+• When let loose, they wreak havoc, ripping out electrons from any viable source.
 Both the cell and the threat are punctured in the process.
 In the event of free radical overload, the cell becomes so damaged that it is forced to die off.
 Some pathogens take advantage of this and interfere with the cell’s innate immune defenses in order to promote their agenda.
 Reactive oxygen species and reactive nitrogen species are the main forms of free radicals released as a result of oxidative stress.

 • The Complement System.
-This is an intricate innate mechanism that comprises more than 30 unique proteins which are found freely in the bloodstream or on cell membranes.
+This is an intricate innate mechanism that comprises more than 30 unique proteins that are found freely in the bloodstream or on cell membranes.
 These proteins can give rise to multiple unique protection mechanisms when activated in response to danger.
 Common functions of this system include alerting and activating phagocytic cells, such as macrophages, and giving all cells the innate ability to generate their own antimicrobial toxins.[9]

 • Raising Temperature.
 Cells may start to use energy to generate heat in order to stifle a detected threat.
-Raising the temperature inside the cell starts to denature (cook) proteins and enzymes, which serves to break down foreign matter.
+Raising the temperature inside the cell starts to denature (cook) proteins and enzymes, which serve to break down foreign matter.
 This is essentially what is happening during a fever or when an inflamed area feels hot.
-In the case of a fever, the whole body has been alerted to a threat and many of the cells are working in unison to raise and lower the temperature.
-Heat shock proteins are also generated when the temperature is increased, which further aids the immune in handling an infection.[10]

 • Apoptosis.
 Apoptosis is the term for programmed cell death.
-There are other types of cell death, however apoptosis is the form in which the cell willingly self-destructs.
+There are other types of cell death; however, apoptosis is the form in which the cell willingly self-destructs.
 When a cell initiates cell death, it is usually either for protection or regeneration.
 In the former case, apoptosis contains and destroys a serious threat for clearance from the body when all else fails[11].
-Large amounts of oxidative stress can get the cell to initiate apoptosis, as can immune cells[12], certain cellular triggers or any well-known threat that is capable of inducing dangerously high levels of inflammation.
+Large amounts of oxidative stress can get the cell to initiate apoptosis, as can immune cells[12], certain cellular triggers, or any well-known threat that is capable of inducing dangerously high levels of inflammation.

 • Natural Killer Cells.
 Some viruses have developed the ability to stifle the innate responses of their host cells, including the cell’s ability to initiate apoptosis.
 Furthermore, many viruses “write” their genetic material into the DNA code of host cells.
 Every cell that divides thereafter will be contaminated with viral material that allows for more of the same immune suppression.
-Natural killer cells are innate immune sentinels committed to removing these types of infected cells and are constantly surveying the body for opportunities to do so.
-In this way, optimal tissue growth and regeneration can take place, free from viral tampering and faulty cell progeny.[13]

 • Phagocytosis.
 Macrophages and other phagocytes attempt to engulf threats whole and “digest” them through powerful chemical means.